littlecodersh/ItChat/README_EN.md

 itchat is an open source api for WeChat, a commonly-used Chinese social networking app, you can easily access your personal wechat account through itchat in cmd.

-Wechat is structured with a wechat robot and a command line, you can view them in [robot branch](https://github.com/littlecodersh/ItChat/tree/robot).

 A wechat robot can handle all the basic messages with only less than 30 lines of codes.

 Now Wechat is an important part of personal life, hopefully this repo can help you extend your personal wechat account's functionality and enbetter user's experience with wechat.